EricTurnerDev/TimeTracking/README.md

 * Use it, and let us know if you like it, problems you run into, and changes you would like us to make
 * Create issues in Github for bugs and feature requests
 * Work on Gitlab issues.
 Fork the Github repository, make changes, and submit pull requests to have your changes added to TimeTracking

+## Technologies Used

+Some of the more important technologies used in TimeTracking are:

+* Nextron: a framework that combines Electron and Next.js for creating cross-platform applications using web technologies
+* SQLite: a lightweight file-based relational database
+* TailwindCSS: a class-based CSS (styling) framework